Textile quality is felt by the customer but created much earlier in fabric selection, cutting, sewing, washing and final inspection.

 Sources and Further Reading

-Textile Testing Guide: Shrinkage, Colorfastness, Pilling and Seam Strength was reviewed against official standards, regulator pages and sector guidance.
-Always verify legal, medical, food or export decisions against the latest official text.
+Source check for Textile Testing Guide: Shrinkage, Colorfastness, Pilling and Seam Strength: official standards, regulator pages and sector references are listed below.
+Validate final legal, medical, food or export decisions against the current primary text.